-Real stories, lived experiences
+Real stories, lived experience

 As euthanasia and assisted suicide are operating in New Zealand, thousands are being impacted and influenced by a practice that promotes death as a solution to suffering.